MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Payment:**

-     - After payment completed by user in Finance Department, and then request will complete and moved to **Completed** stage.
+     - After payment completed by user in Finance Department, then request will complete and moved to **Completed** stage.

      - User can use to compare the Payment status in between the **Travel Request** and **Finance Department**.